singhAman05/Food-Delivery_webApp/README.md

-# MERN FOOD-DELIVERY WEBAPP TUTORIAL
+# MERN FOOD-DELIVERY WEBAPP -> "CRAVE EXPRESS"

+Crave Express is a web based platform offering takeout service that connects consumers with local restaurants.Thus,provides convenient way to order food at their door step.

 # Install Dependencies